 Put on a New Pair of Glasses

 Everyone gets their share of lemons in life – some get a boatload, and some get a just a bushel.
 But, as Mr. Herr’s story illustrates, it’s not how many lemons you get – it’s how you use them that counts.
 What happens in our lives often matters less than how we interpret our experiences.
 Experiences in themselves are not always inherently positive or negative.
-Researcher Barbara Frederickson found that people with 3/1 ratio of positive to negative experiences a day feel a sense of well-being.
+Researcher Barbara Frederickson found that people with a 3/1 ratio of positive to negative experiences a day feel a sense of well-being.
 On average, Americans’ positivity ratio is somewhere around 2/1, which may account for the level of discontent in American organizations.
-Like many researchers before her, Frederickson emphasizes that whether a person experiences a ratio of 2/1 or 5/1 actually depends what they notice and how they interpret it.
+Like many researchers before her, Frederickson emphasizes that whether a person experiences a ratio of 2/1 or 5/1 actually depends on what they notice and how they interpret it.

 Debbie Versus Harry